 Whether you started saving for retirement in your 20s or had a late start on your retirement planning, now is the best time to start planning for your future.

 Since your first required minimum distribution must occur by April 1st of the year after you reach 72, consider a few hypothetical scenarios related to your finances now to help you plan smart.
 If you keep investing at your current rate, determine what your required minimum distribution will be in the future.

 You can perform a quick calculation using a hypothetical account balance and the Distribution Period associated with your age.
 For example, let’s say Samantha uses Table III (Uniform Lifetime) to determine her distribution amount.

-Different scenarios present alternative distribution options.
-Beneficiaries should know they have been named on the account as soon as the designation occurs since there will likely be tax consequences for account withdrawals.
-Educating yourself and your beneficiaries now may help you decide if you should increase your current contributions or adjust your overall retirement plan.
+Educating yourself now may help you decide if you should increase your current contributions or adjust your overall retirement plan.

 As you can see, there are many considerations that go into determining RMDs for various types of accounts.
 For additional guidance, consult a CERTIFIED FINANCIAL PLANNER™ professional in your area to help you figure out your options and ensure you’re on the right track.